Beloth/Ostston-Work/Notes/Next Session.md

         * Purging - The time a couple of centuries ago when there was years of drought.
 The priesthood at the time hoarded food and there were riots against them and their followers.
       * Mainly forgotten now and rarely used
       * Entrance within the roots of the central tree of Meilikki.
 Pull down the horns of the Unicorn.
+* High Priest Aimar Cracan can help get you to the entrance but he is badly injured

+#### Hidden Tree Entrance

+* Several rangers around.
+* No idea whether good or bad.
+* Perception check will spot rangers guarding:
+  * `>` 10 - spot 2 plus a priest
+  * 10 to 15 - spot 4 plus a priest
+  * 15+ - spot 6 plus priest
+* If High Priest there 2 of the rangers will support the group

 #### Find who is Lord T

 There are several Lords with names begining with T. The mostly higly placed is Lord Tanafrey, but there are others.
 The most suspicious is Lord Terbanis, Alimond Terbanis.
 He is a relatively recent addition to the Ostston court.
 His family is rather pominent in Adrana.